jayveeong05/lyfe-inventory-management/README.md

 - Cannot modify any data
 - Cannot upload files or create purchase orders
 - Read-only access to all features
+- **Restricted inventory access**: Can view inventory details and perform stock-out operations, but cannot edit or delete items

 ### Security Features
 - **Firebase Authentication**: Industry-standard security